Truncated Variational Expectation Maximization: Introduction

-Instead of aiming at a direct maximization of the data likelihood, variational EM seeks to maximize a lower-bound of the likelihood: the variational free energy.
-Variational free energies can be formulated such that their optimization becomes tractable by avoiding the summation or integration over intractably large hidden state spaces.
+Instead of aiming at a direct maximization of the data likelihood, variational EM seeks to maximize a lower-bound of the likelihood which is commonly referred to as the variational {\em free energy} \citep[e.g.][]{NealHinton1998} or the evidence lower bound \citep[{\em ELBO};][]{HoffmanEtAl2013}.
+Variational lower bounds can be formulated such that their optimization becomes tractable by avoiding the summation or integration over intractably large hidden state spaces.
 Since the framework of variational free energy approximations has first been explicitly introduced in Machine Learning \citep[e.g.][]{SaulEtAl1996,NealHinton1998,JordanEtAl1999}, variational approximations for the EM meta-algorithm have been widely applied and were generalized in many different ways.
-Variational EM is now routinely used to train latent variable models (or multiple-causes) models, to train time-series models or to train complex graphical models including models for deep unsupervised learning \citep[see, e.g][for overviews]{Jaakkola2001,Bishop2006,Murphy2012,PatelEtAl2016}.
-Very prominent examples of variational EM are based on factored variational distributions \citep[][]{JordanEtAl1999} or Gaussian variational distributions \citep[e.g.][]{OpperWinther2005,Seeger2008,OpperArchambeau2009}.
-Truncated distributions were introduced later than factored or Gaussian approaches \citep[][]{LuckeSahani2008,LuckeEggert2010}, and they used instead of a variational loop a sparsity assumption \citep[][]{LuckeSahani2008} or preselection of latent states \citep[][]{LuckeEggert2010,SheikhEtAl2014,DaiLucke2014,SheltonEtAl2017}.
+Variational EM is now routinely used to train latent variable models (or multiple-causes) models, to train time-series models or to train complex graphical models including models for deep unsupervised learning \citep[see, e.g][for overviews]{Jaakkola2001,Bishop2006,Murphy2012,KingmaWelling2014,RezendeMohamed2015,PatelEtAl2016}.
+Prominent examples of variational EM are based on factored variational distributions \citep[][]{JordanEtAl1999} or Gaussian variational distributions \citep[e.g.][]{OpperWinther2005,Seeger2008,OpperArchambeau2009,KingmaWelling2014}.
+Truncated distributions were introduced later than factored or Gaussian approaches \citep[][]{LuckeSahani2008,LuckeEggert2010}, and they used instead of a variational loop a sparsity assumption \citep[][]{LuckeSahani2008} or a preselection of latent states \citep[][]{LuckeEggert2010,SheikhEtAl2014,DaiLucke2014,SheltonEtAl2017,SheikhEtAl2019}.